patrick-doyle/CrossBow/README.md

     }
 }
 ```
+TwistVolley will automatically pick up on the new Stack and start using it when the app starts.

 If you only want to replace one or two components of the VolleyStack you can extend the DefaultVolleyStack and implement the custom components you want to.